ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Reviewed the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

 **Thoughts:** Today, I did a review on what I've learned so far abour while and do while loops.

+### Day 41: 07 October 2018

+**Today's Progress**: Worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+**Thoughts:** Today, I learned about the for loop and how to use it.
+I also learned about the break statement to break out of infinite loops.